||Registry of biomedical companies:

 In future, to contain biologically the genetically modified (GM) pollen in these flowering plants, maternal segregation in the mitochondrial DNA will be used as a "de-risking mechanism".

-Chronic Inflammation, Immunogeneicity and Disease: new drug discovery.
+Chronic Inflammation, Immunogeneicity and Disease: new drugs.

 "Chronic Inflammation, Immunogeneicity and Disease: the promise of new drug discovery."
 Has appeared in the Biomolecular and Medical Journal (Est. 2008).
 We are publishing this new paper on the links between chronic inflammation, immunonogeneic response and disease states, such as diabetes, atherosclerosis and cancer, and their links to both nutritionals, Vit D and fructans, in the lower gut, a clue to the linkage between the two factors and other diseases also linked to the prolonged chronic elicitation or aggravation of the inflammation response.
 We invite editorial oversight on the investigation of the inflammation process including published/unpublished research findings on this exciting and growing field in health research.